orti10/Game/README.md

 * [Dijkstra source](https://www.baeldung.com/java-dijkstra)

 ## Game options
 1) Automatic game.
-The only decition is where to locate the main player.
+The only decision is where to locate the main player.
 2) Mouse follow game.
-The palyer decide where to locate the main player and also responsible where to move him for the intare game.
+The palyer decides where to locate the main player and also responsible where to move him for the entire game.

 ## Java Jars
 1) Ex4_v0.2.jar - this jar is the server of the game.